Special Ulrich bundles on regular surfaces with non-negative Kodaira dimension: Introduction

 It is natural to ask whether surfaces as in Theorem \ref{tMain} actually exist.
 On the one hand, each surface $S$ with $q(S)=0$ can be endowed with many very ample line bundles satisfying the hypothesis of Theorem \ref{tMain} (see Example \ref{eLarge}).

 On the other hand, there are several interesting polarized surfaces satisfying the hypothesis of Theorem \ref{tMain} besides the case of $K3$ surfaces described in \cite{Fa}.
 For instance, each regular surface of general type $S\subseteq \p N$ with $\cO_S(h_S)\cong\cO_S(n K_S)$ for an $n\ge3$ (see Example \ref{eGeneral}).
-Some properly elliptic surfaces of degrees $2N-1$ and $2N$ in $\p N$ provide a second interesting example (see Example \ref{eElliptic}).
+Some properly elliptic surfaces in $\p 4$ provide a second interesting example (see Example \ref{eElliptic}).